nicholashibberd/bouncing-vim/README.md

 of pathogen.

 Credits are currently given in the form of links to the original source.
-Thanks to the great Vim community and to the many authors of features.
+Thanks to the great Vim community and to the many authors of the features.

 Third party plugins
 -------------------